VeruzRexCeyenne/PyPazz/README.md

-# PyPazz 1.0
+# PyPazz 1.1

- > Overview for password generator

-  A random password generator is software program or hardware device that takes input from a random or pseudo-random number generator and automatically generates a password.
-Random passwords can be generated manually, using simple sources of randomness such as dice or coins, or they can be generated using a computer.

 > PyPazz Description

-  PyPazz is a password generator console app made in Python 3.
-This password generator is generate password according to your input character length of password.
-The generated password data will be send thru your gmail automatically.
+  PyPazz is a password generator console app that generates password according to your input password character length.
+The password generated will send to your email.
+You can use PyPazz to generate password for your Social Media Accounts, WiFi and other security purposes that needs password.
+To use this console app make sure you are connected to the internet.
+If you are not connected to the internet error will be thrown.

-> Library Used

-- SMTPLIB
-- MIME MULTIPART
-- MIME TEXT
-- MIME BASE
-- ENCODERS
+> Version and Date Released

+- Version 1.0 (July 17, 2022)
+- Version 1.1 (New Update)

+> What's new in PyPazz 1.1

-- RE
+- New Library Added
-- GETPASS
+- Improved CLI
+- Bugs Fixed in Exit Function

-> Programming Language
+> Developer

-Python 3.10.5
+Veruz Ceyenne

 > For suggestions and feedback

-GMAIL : veruzruxceyenne@gmail.com
+Contact Me : veruzruxceyenne@gmail.com